vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 } // { a = "wow"; }
 ```

-which fails comicaly with a fragmented error message :stuck_out_tongue_closed_eyes:
+which fails comically with a fragmented error message :stuck_out_tongue_closed_eyes:

 ```
 { a = "wow"; b = error: attribute ‘nada’ missing, at (string):2:12